lpoltn27/Shut_the_Box_markov/README.md

 The repository contains two Jupyter notebooks.

-### Markov Chain Model
+### Markov Chain Model - Fixed Dice

-The first notebook implements the Markov chain model of Shut the Box.
+The first notebook implements the Markov chain model of Shut the Box, playing with two dice and nine tiles.

-It contains the state space, transition probabilities and transition matrix used to analyze the stochastic behavior of the game.
+It contains the state space, transition probabilities and transition matrix used to analyze the behavior of the game following a specific strategie.

-### Optimal Strategy
+### Variable Dice

-The second notebook focuses on finding an optimal playing strategy.
+The second notebook focuses on finding an optimal playing strategy under the presumtion you can choose how many dice you want to use.

 Dynamic programming and the **Bellman principle** are used to determine decisions that minimize the expected remaining score.